TranMinett/pattern_aware_GRAPE/README.md

 # Pattern-Aware GRAPE

-Extensions to [GRAPE](https://snap.stanford.edu/grape/) that encode missingness patterns for tabular data with missing values.
+This is an extensions to [GRAPE](https://snap.stanford.edu/grape/) that encode missingness patterns for tabular data with missing values.

-Standard approaches either drop incomplete samples or impute missing values, ignoring the fact that *which* features are missing can itself be informative.
-For example, in clinical data, the tests a physician orders depend on patient presentation—so the pattern of missingness carries diagnostic signal.
+Standard approaches either drop incomplete samples or impute missing values, ignoring the fact that which features are missing can itself be informative.
+For example, in clinical data, the tests a physician orders depend on patient presentation therefore the pattern of missingness could possibly carries diagnostic signal.

-This code adds pattern encoders to GRAPE's bipartite graph representation.
+This code adds additional pattern encoders and tests to GRAPE's bipartite graph representation.

 ## Methods